ShaneCurcuru/mutualaidarlington.org/pods.md

 ---
+title: What Are Local Volunteer Pods?
-layout: subpage
+layout: single
-image: /assets/images/heart.jpg
-twitter:
+sidebar:
+  nav: defnav
+header:
-  image: /assets/images/heart.jpg
+  overlay_image: /assets/images/heart.jpg
-imagecredit: Photo by Kelly Sikkema / Unsplash / CC0
+  caption: "Photo: [**Kelly Sikkema / Unsplash**]"
 ---

-# What Are Local Volunteer Pods?

 **Pods are hyperlocal text message groups or phone trees of you and your neighbors.** Since not everyone has access to online communication, neighborhood pods are how we reach more people.